prooph/pdo-event-store/docs/variants.md

 It's recommended to just use the same pdo connection instance for both.

-## Persistance Strategies
+## Persistence Strategies

-This component ships with 9 default persistance strategies:
+This component ships with 9 default persistence strategies:

 - MariaDbAggregateStreamStrategy
 - MariaDbSimpleStreamStrategy